fastapi/sqlmodel/docs/tutorial/insert.md

 Now that we have a database and a table, we can start adding data.

-Here's a reminder of how the table would look like, this is the data we want to add:
+Here's a reminder of what the table would look like, this is the data we want to add:

 <table>
 <tr>